How Trump could undo portions of Biden’s climate legacy

 Status: On track

-Note: Actual value for 2021 is based on Eurostat.
-Actual value for 2022 is estimated based on the Energy Institute Statistical Review of World Energy 2023.
+Note: The actual values for 2021 and 2022 are based on Eurostat data.
+The actual value for 2023 is estimated based on the Energy Institute Statistical Review of World Energy 2024.
 The final text of the REPowerEU plan (published on May 18, 2022) included an increased energy efficiency target requiring a 13% final energy saving by 2030 compared to a reference projection prepared in 2020.
-The final (legally-binding) energy efficiency target included in the amended Energy Efficiency Directive (adopted on July 25, 2023) includes a more modest 11.7% final energy saving target by 2030.
-Target values corresponding with both the REPowerEU plan (13%) and the amended Energy Efficiency Directive (11.7%) are shown for reference.
-Targeted trajectory is assumed to be linear where no interim targets are provided.
+The final, legally-binding energy efficiency target included in the amended Energy Efficiency Directive (adopted on July 25, 2023) includes a more modest 11.7% final energy saving target by 2030.
+Target values corresponding to both the REPowerEU plan (13%) and the amended Energy Efficiency Directive (11.7%) are shown for reference.
+The targeted trajectory is assumed to be linear where no interim targets are provided.